katielkrieger/bookshelf-app/readme.md

 * [SQLAlchemy](https://www.sqlalchemy.org/) - Used for database manipulation
 * [jQuery](http://jquery.com/) - Used to manipulate the DOM and make AJAX calls
 * [Bootstrap](http://getbootstrap.com/2.3.2/) - Used for page layout and responsive design
+* [Slick](http://kenwheeler.github.io/slick/) - Used for photo carousel on landing page
 * CSS
 * HTML